Darshansingh11/AVLectures/README.md

 ## Temporal Segmentation

-This code is inspired from https://github.com/antoine77340/howto100m .
+This code is inspired by https://github.com/antoine77340/howto100m .

 ### Requirements
 * Python 3
 * PyTorch (>= 1.0)
 * gensim

-There are three stages to perform lecture segmentation
+There are three stages to perform lecture segmentation:

 1. Extracting features from pretrained models.
 Please use this wonderful repo to extract the lecture features - https://github.com/antoine77340/video_feature_extractor/tree/master

-We will uploaded the extracted features here.
+We will upload the extracted features here.

 2. Once the features are extracted, we can train our joint embedding model on CwoS.
 Please go to `code/lecture_aware_embds`.
 You can execute the following command to train the model: